You are here

 Each week will include a combination of background readings, videos, and an exploration of the Nature's Notebook website and its resources.
 You will be required to complete self-paced weekly assignments to demonstrate your competency, all of which will become part of a portfolio for you to use when you create a monitoring site for your organization.
 Each week you will also be required to participate in ONE hour long Online Meeting, with peers and USA-NPN Communicate and Connect Staff, to share ideas, ask questions of the experts and celebrate what you've learned.
-Meetings are offered on Mondays at 4 pm PST and Tuesdays at 10 am PST, and you select the one that best meets your schedule.
+Meetings are offered on Mondays at 3 pm PST and Tuesdays at 9 am PST - you select the one that best meets your schedule.

-The course will begin on Monday, September 10th, 2018 through November 16th, 2018.
-Again, you should expect to be able to set aside 5 hours per week to complete the coursework.
-Want to participate?
-Add your name to our Interest List below.
-When the application is ready in August 2018, we will send you information about how to formally apply.
+You also should add your name to our Interest List below.
+When the application is ready in August 2019, we will send you information about how to formally apply then.